 Ex-Michigan State leader in court on Nassar-related charges

 CHARLOTTE, Mich.
-(AP) — The former president of Michigan State University is making her first appearance in court since being charged with lying to investigators about her knowledge of sexual assault allegations against former sports doctor Larry Nassar.
+(AP) — The former president of Michigan State University on Monday made her first court appearance since being charged with lying to investigators about what she knew during the investigation into sexual assault allegations against disgraced former sports doctor Larry Nassar.

-She resigned in January after Nassar was sentenced to decades in prison for molesting young women and girls.
+Simon resigned in January after Nassar was sentenced to decades in prison for sexually assaulting young women and girls.